 - Winter hat: One that covers the ears.

-- Winter boots (required in snow): One of the benefits of being an Explorer is that even though the snow has melted from the city streets, it can stay in the park for weeks.
-If you're not sure, always pack boots in the winter (waterproof are best).
-They are good for warmth and even if there isn't much snow left, it will likely be muddy.
-Low-cut boots are not recommended - snow will seep in.
+- Winter boots (required in snow): If you're not sure if there is snow, always pack boots in the winter (waterproof are best).
+They are great for warmth on cold days and much better than sneakers.
+Low-cut boots are not recommended -- snow will seep in.
 If the snow is ankle-height or more, anyone in footies or short socks and sneakers will not be allowed to attend.
 Wet feet plus cold weather can also equal a miserable afternoon.

 - Scarf: Not only will it keep your child warm, it will also help keep snow out of his/her shirt.